-A total of 128 patients who underwent primary flexible URS were included, with a mean age of 43.3±12.3 years and a stone burden of 12.3±6.9 mm.
+A total of 128 patients who underwent primary fURS were included, with a mean age of $43.3\pm12.3$ years and a stone burden of $12.3\pm6.9$ mm.
 Ninety-five (74.2%) patients were males.
 The shape of the UO over the introductory guidewire was documented in 92 patients (71.9%), including 56 (60.9%) round UOs and 36 (39.1%) tent-shaped orifices.
 Baseline demographic and stone characteristics of the study population are presented in Table 1.

-One hundred and seven patients (85.9%) had successful ureteral access insertion, including 81 (63.3%) without ureteral dilatation and 29 (22.7%) out of the 35 (27.3%) patients who needed ureteral dilation.
+One hundred and ten patients (85.9%) had successful ureteral access insertion, including 81 (63.3%) without ureteral dilatation and 35 with dilation, of which 29 (22.7%) had a successful UAS afterward, while six failed.
 The procedure was aborted in 12 patients (9.4%) after insertion of double-J ureteral stents.

 Patients who underwent successful UAS placement in virgin ureters were significantly older, had a lower BMI, and had significantly right-sided stones (Table 2).
 Compared to round UOs, tent-shaped orifices over the guidewires facilitated successful insertion of UAS, even without ureteral dilatation (94.4 vs. 71.4, p=0.007).
-Patient sex, previous history of stone passage, stone burden, stone multiplicity and concomitant use of α -adrenergic blockers did not influence the successful insertion of the primary UAS (Table 2).
+Patient sex, previous history of stone passage, stone burden, stone multiplicity, and concomitant use of $\alpha$ -adrenergic blockers did not influence the successful insertion of the primary UAS (Table 2).